ThrillStays

 Hang Son Doong, Vietnam: The World’s Largest Cave

 Hang Son Doong is not just a cave.
 It is an underground world.
 Discovered in 2009, this cave in Phong Nha-Ke Bang National Park is the largest known cave passage on Earth, with sections large enough to house a 40-story skyscraper.
-Inside, you will find its own jungle ecosystem complete with its own weather system, clouds forming near the ceiling where skylights allow sunlight to penetrate.
+Inside, its own jungle ecosystem has developed where skylights allow sunlight to penetrate — complete with its own localized weather system, clouds forming near the ceiling.

 Visiting Son Doong is a genuine expedition.
 The only way to enter is through Oxalis Adventure Tours, which holds the exclusive permit.
 The trip takes four days and three nights, with camping inside the cave, river crossings, and a challenging jungle approach.

-Pro Tip: If Son Doong is out of your budget, Oxalis also operates tours of Hang En (the third-largest cave in the world) for about $350 per person for a 2-day trip.
-The experience is still extraordinary.
+Pro Tip: If Son Doong is out of your budget or booking window, Oxalis also operates tours of Hang En — the third-largest cave in the world — for approximately $350 per person for a 2-day trip.
+Extraordinary experience, fraction of the cost, and often bookable on shorter notice.

 Dramatic cave interior with rock formations Photo credit on Pexels